Qatar's unifying World Cup vision erodes as nations cut ties

 Qatar denies funding extremists, but that hasn't stopped its neighbors from implementing punitive measures that impact people and businesses across the region, including soccer fans.

-FIFA was dragged into the backlash against Qatar on Tuesday when state-funded broadcaster beIN Sports appeared to be blocked in the UAE.
+FIFA was dragged into the backlash against the 2022 World Cup host nation on Tuesday when Qatar's state-funded broadcaster beIN Sports appeared to be blocked in the UAE.
 With beIN holding the broadcasting rights to FIFA events across the Middle East and North Africa, the ongoing Under-20 World Cup in South Korea will now be unavailable for viewers in the UAE.

-''FIFA is in contact with beIN Sports regarding the said matter which we continue to monitor,'' the Zurich-based body said.
+FIFA said it was in contact with the broadcaster and was monitoring the situation.

 The escalation of the crisis in the Persian Gulf will have underscored to FIFA just how precarious the region is, and the geographical weakness of oil-and-gas rich Qatar.